JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/go_to_symbol_contributor.md

 Run the plugin by using the Gradle [`runIde`](creating_plugin_project.md#running-a-plugin-with-the-runide-gradle-task) task.

-The IDE now supports navigating to a property definition by name pattern via <menupath>Navigate | Symbol</menupath> action.
+The IDE now supports navigating to a property definition by name pattern via <ui-path>Navigate | Symbol</ui-path> action.

 ![Go To Symbol](go_to_symbol.png){width="800"}